manishbansal8843/OpenIDP-Wiki/Installation.md

 4.```[root@hostname]# sh build.sh```

 **Note:** No manual inputs are required from user’s end.
 After successful completion of the script user will be redirected to terminal prompt.
-Once after successful completion of the script you will be redirected to terminal prompt.

 **Note:** if you want to skip the rebuild or re-deploy your IDP_OSS you can change the value of SKIP_BUILD and REMOVE_OLDER set to true/false